Aberkati/eslint-config-anas/README.md

-Salam, This is a prettier and ESLint package for frontend developers.
+This is a prettier and ESLint package for frontend developers.